-Katrina Tait is a professional photographer who lives in Queensland.
+This example of freedom of speech in Australia outlines the experience of Katrina Tait, a professional photographer who lives in Queensland.
 Katrina signed an online petition promoted by the Australian Christian Lobby that opposed ‘Drag Queen Story Time’ in local Brisbane public libraries.
 Being a mother-of-four and a devout Catholic, Katrina felt quite strongly about the issue and after signing the petition she posted that she didn’t think adult entertainers were appropriate role-models for young children:

 I can’t believe I have just had to sign a petition to try stop drag queen story time happening at libraries in our country.
 I can’t believe this actually happened in Brisbane last weekend.
 What happened to protecting children’s innocence and letting them just be kids?
 Why the need to have adult entertainers reading them stories?
 Hardly good role models with many involved in drugs and prostitution etc. Feeling scared for our children’s future.
 Please sign and help save their innocence.